Ethical Consumer is more than just the UK's leading ethical and environmental consumer magazine .

 Everybody has their own unique set of ethics and beliefs, so we've developed cutting-edge website tools which make for the world's most sophisticated and convenient ethical rating system.

-In just a few simple steps you can personalise our product guides to produce a shopping list that accurately reflects the issues that are most important to you - be that animal testing, climate change, sweatshop labour, GM crops, nuclear power or whatever.
+In just a few simple steps you can personalise our product guides to produce a shopping list that accurately reflects the issues that are most important to you - be that animal testing, climate change, sweatshop labour, GM crops, palm oil or whatever.

-Take a few minutes to see how our personal website tools work, then try it for yourself on
+Take a few minutes to see watch the video above to see how our personal website tools work, then try it for yourself.
+Our Laptops product guide and Booksellers product guide are both freely available.

 On the basic score table each product we've reviewed is rated from 0 - 20 marks.